New version of Reverb available.see what's new

 I wanted to use Claude Code from my phone.
 The official plugin died the moment I closed the CLI.
 Docker ate 4 GB of RAM for a chat bridge.
 Twilio wanted a business account.

-So I wrote a ~300-line daemon.
-It spawns claude --print per message, runs as a LaunchAgent, and uses my existing subscription.
+So I wrote a lightweight daemon.
+It spawns claude --print per message, runs as a system service, and uses my existing subscription.
 Mac closed.
 Phone in pocket.
 Claude still replies.

 Gustavo Cesar Fortkamp